zelfmaker/minerva/README.md

 The machine is based on [Phidias, llc's Athena](http://github.com/phidiasllc/athena).

+#Design philosophy
+The design of this machine is based on the following principles:

+  - As much as possible, use the same type of nuts and bolts everywhere.
+The chosen value is M3x16.
+Where a longer bolt was required, M3x30 has been used if possible.
+  - As much as possible, things can be taken apart.
+This means there are no screws anywhere in the machine.
+Glue is avoided when possible.
+  - All dimensions are metric.

 #How to build
 Build instructions will (hopefully) follow later.
 Here's a summary.